gdsakelaris/Vanilla-Ecommerce/README.md

-# "ShirtsInc." : My first Ecommerice website
+# ShirtsInc. is an ecommerce website where one can buy shirts.
+That is all.

-### Built with Vanilla JS
+### Built with Vanilla JS, Node.js, Express, MariaDB, and more.